Primatology and Conservation at Oxford Brookes University: Teaching programmes

 Primatology and conservation is taught as part of the BSc/BA in Anthropology and Biological Anthropology; BSc Animal Biology and Conservation; the postgraduate diploma in Anthropology; the MSc in Conservation Ecology; the MSc in Primate Conservation; the MRes in Primatology and Conservation.

-Doctoral research takes place in the School of Social Sciences and the Department of Biological and Medical Sciences.
+Doctoral research takes place in the School of Law Social Sciences and the School of Biological and Medical Sciences.

+The subject areas in which primatology and conservation are taught have been ranked as follows.
+QS rankings by subject (2025): Social Sciences and Management, 99; Environmental Sciences, 451-500; Biological Sciences, 551-600.
+Times Higher Education (2025): Arts and Humanities, 301-400; Life Sciences, 601-800; Scimago Institutional Rankings (2024): Social Sciences, 690; Agricultural and Biological Sciences, 1180; Environmental Sciences, 2117.